 Exhibiting Proactivity for Project Tasks

 Scrum Masters need to exhibit proactive utilisation of available resources, both material and human, to achieve tasks efficiently.
-A scrum master has to look for more than a single path to achieve project tasks conveniently - choosing the best tools that bring value to both the team and the project.
+A scrum master must look for more than a single path to achieve project tasks conveniently - choosing the best tools that bring value to the team and the project.

 A scrum master is also responsible for coordinating information between project managers and teams.
 It is up to the scrum master to decide how such information related to the project has to be imparted to the teams and how it benefits them.